Baya weaver: Breeding

-Nests are built mainly in colonies but isolated nests are not unknown.
-Nests are often built from thorny Acacia or palm trees (mainly Phoenix sylvestris) and hang over open water.
+Nests are usually built in colonies but isolated nests are not unknown.
 Young males may build experimental nests among reeds.
-In Burma, birds often build nests under the eaves of buildings, but this habit is uncommon in India.
+In Burma, nests are often built under the eaves of buildings, but this is uncommon in India.
 The males take about 18 days to construct the complete nest with the intermediate "helmet stage" taking about eight days.
 The nests are partially built before the males begin to display to passing females by flapping their wings and calling while hanging from their nests.
-The females inspect the nest and signal their acceptance of a male.
-Once a male and a female are paired, the male goes on to complete the nest by adding the entrance tunnel.
-Males are almost solely in charge of nest building, though their female partners may join in giving the finishing touches, particularly on the interiors.
-Females may modify the interiors or add blobs of mud.
-A study has found that nest location is more important than nest structure for the female when it selects the nest and mate.
-Females prefer nests high in trees, those over dry land, and those on thin branches.
+The females inspect the nest and signal their acceptance of a male, whereupon the male completes the nest by adding the entrance tunnel.
+Males are almost solely in charge of nest building, though females may give finishing touches, particularly to the interior by adding blobs of mud.
+Location is more important than structure for the female, preferring nests high in trees, over dry land, and on thin branches.

 Both males and females are polygamous.
 Males build many partial nests and begin courting females.
 The male finishes the nest only after finding a mate.
 The female lays about two to four white eggs and incubates them for about 14 to 17 days.
 Males may sometimes assist in feeding the chicks.
 The chicks leave the nest after about 17 days.
-After mating with a female the male typically court other females at other partially constructed nests.
-Intraspecific brood parasitism is known, that is, females may lay their eggs in the nests of others.
+After mating, the male typically courts other females at other partially constructed nests.
+Intraspecific brood parasitism is known, whereby females may lay eggs in the nests of others.
 Young birds leave the nest in juvenile plumage, which is replaced in their first moult after about four to six months.
-The young disperse to new locations not far from their nest and young have been located up to two kilometres away from their origin.
+The young disperse to new locations up to two kilometres away from their origin.
 Females are capable of breeding after a year while males take half a year longer.
-Prior to breeding they go through a prenuptial moult.
-Adults also go through a second moult after breeding and thus there are two moults each year.
-Histochemical studies have shown increased lipid metabolism in the crown region of male Baya during the breeding season.
-Lipids are known to be involved in the transport of the yellow carotenoid pigments that form the crown and are subsequently metabolized.
+There are two moults per year, a prenuptial moult prior to breeding and a second moult after breeding.
+There is increased lipid metabolism in the crown region of males during the breeding season.
+Lipids are involved in the transport of the yellow carotenoid pigments that form the crown and are subsequently metabolized.

-The nest, being suspended from thorny trees and overhanging water, is protected from many predators, but nest predation by crows is not unusual.
-Brood may also be destroyed by lizards such as Calotes versicolor or rodents such as Vandeleuria oleracea which may take over the nest.
-Nests may sometimes be taken over and used for nesting by munias and Indian silverbills (Euodice malabarica).
+Despite the protection of thorns and hanging over water, nest predation by crows is not unusual.
+Broods may also be destroyed by lizards such as Calotes versicolor or rodents such as Vandeleuria oleracea which may take over the nest.
+Nests are sometimes taken over and used for nesting by munias and Indian silverbills (Euodice malabarica).